John Landon (Michigan politician)

 John Landon (November 9, 1833March 13, 1871) was a Michigan politician.

 Early life

-John Landon was on November 9, 1833 in Cayuga County, New York born to parents Hermon (also spelled Harmon) and Betsey Landon.
+John Landon was born on November 9, 1833 in Cayuga County, New York to Hermon (also spelled Harmon) and Betsey Landon.
 John, along with his father's family, moved to Springport, Michigan in 1835.

 Career and death

 On November 8, 1864, Landon was elected to the Michigan House of Representatives where he represented the Jackson County 3rd district from January 4, 1865 to December 31, 1866.
 On November 4, 1870, Landon was again elected to the state house where he represented the same district until his death in office on March 13, 1871.
 Landon was interred at Campbell Cemetery in Parma, Michigan.
 His funeral was attended by eight fellow representatives who served as pallbearers.
 Also attending his funeral was the clerk of the state house, and the speaker of the state house, Jonathan J. Woodman.